Counterfactual Influence in Markov Decision Processes

-In particular, for $k\geq T$, we have that the observed path $\tau$ exerts a $k$-step influence on any counterfactual state at any time $t$ (because when $k\geq T$, then $t+k\geq T$ for any $t$). \end{remark} Figure \ref{fig:two-step} extends Figure \ref{fig:one-step} to consider 2-step influence.
-This further expands the set of paths that can be taken in the counterfactual MDP, which may lead to better outcomes.
-For this example, a $k$-step influence of $k \geq 3$ suffices to recover all transitions from the original MDP.
+In particular, for $k\geq T+1$, we have that the observed path $\tau$ exerts a $k$-step influence on any counterfactual state at any time $t$ (because when $k\geq T+1$, then $t+k > T$ for any $t$). \end{remark} Figures~\ref{fig:one-step} and ~\ref{fig:two-step} \jl{depict a rollout of} a toy counterfactual MDP with two possible actions, $a_0$ and $a_1$, at states $s_0$ and $s_3$, and only action $a_0$ at the rest of the states.
+Given the observed path $\tau = [(s_0, a_0), (s_2, a_0), (s_5, a_0), (s_7, a_0)]$, we want to find the influence-constrained counterfactual MDP given $k=1$ and $k=2$.
+When $k=1$ (Figure~\ref{fig:one-step}), $(s_1, a_0)$ and $(s_3, a_1)$ are not influenced at $t=1$, because they have disjoint support with the observed state-action pair $(s_2, a_0)$.
+For the opposite reason, we have that $(s_2, a_0)$ and $(s_3, a_0)$ are influenced at $t=1$. $(s_4, a_0)$, $(s_5, a_0)$ and $(s_6, a_0)$ are all influenced at $t=2$, as these have overlapping support with the observed pair $(s_5, a_0)$.
+However, even though $(s_4, a_0)$ and $(s_6, a_0)$ are influenced, they cannot be reached from any influenced state-action pairs, so are also removed from the influence-constrained counterfactual MDP: we say they are ``influenced but unreachable''.
+Figure \ref{fig:two-step} depicts the case of 2-step influence.
+We note that $(s_6, a_0)$ is now reachable, because $(s_3, a_1)$ is influenced at $t=1$ with 2-step influence.
+However, even though $(s_1, a_0)$ now becomes influenced at $t=1$, it cannot be reached by any influenced state-action pair, so $(s_1, a_0)$ and $(s_4, a_0)$ are influenced but unreachable.